nmharmon8/Triangular-Arbitrage/index.md

 The Bitstamp client we will be using was writen by Kamil Madac, and can be found on [github](https://github.com/kmadac/bitstamp-python-client)

-We will start by importing the a few python libraries:
+We will start by importing a few python libraries:
 ```python
 import bitstamp.client
 import threading